CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 ## Usage

 Before starting the Notepad++ make sure you run Notepad++Portable.exe , or if you will run notepad++.exe directly all small configurations will be lost.
-Download PortableApps, install Notepad++ and replace `PortableApps/Notepad++Portable/` with extracted directory, or you can create shortcut for Notepad++Portable.exe and pin it to the TaskBar and Desktop.
+Install Notepad++ via PortableApps and replace `PortableApps/Notepad++Portable/` with extracted directory, or you can create shortcut for Notepad++Portable.exe and pin it to the TaskBar and Desktop.

 ### Theme